Girls School Screamers: Plot

 The next day, an unnerved Jackie and Elizabeth attempt to conceal the portrait from the others while cataloging items in the house.
 Sister Urban begins feeling ill, and spends the remainder of the night bedridden.
 Meanwhile, Rosemary is murdered with a meat cleaver by an unseen assailant while riding in a dumbwaiter.
 The others assume Rosemary is playing a prank when she fails to meet them for dinner.
 Karen goes searching for her in the basement, and finds her body stuffed in the dumbwaiter before she too is killed.
 Kate is subsequently murdered outside when she is dragged into a pond by a rotting, decomposed hand.

 Shortly after, Jackie's boyfriend, Paul, and his friend, Bruce, arrive at the mansion, startling Susan.
 While Paul locates Jackie, Bruce is run over and killed by Paul's car outside.
 Meanwhile, Sister Urban becomes progressively ill, and Elizabeth and Susan, who have been standing vigil at her bedside, grow worried.
 Susan is lured into the attic, where she is locked inside and electrocuted to death, causing her body to become incinerated.
 Jackie and Paul begin searching for Adelle and Bruce.
 While searching outside, Paul is stabbed to death with a pitchfork by the killer, posed as a sculpture donning a babydoll mask.

 Jackie, unable to locate anyone, stumbles upon Sister Urban in the hallway, and finds her in a confused, feverish state.
 After putting Sister Urban back to bed, Jackie goes into the basement, where she finds all of her classmates' corpses (save Elizabeth, who has been kidnapped and is still alive) seated in chairs before a ceremonial altar.
 She is met by Dr. Robert Fisher, who is in fact Tyler Welles, seeking to marry Jackie as he believes her to be a reincarnation of his dead niece.
 Meanwhile, Sister Urban manages to summon Jennifer's spirit, which possesses Jackie, allowing her to enact revenge on her Satanic uncle Tyler, killing him by gouging out his eyeballs, avenging her murder by him decades prior.
 Jackie, Elizabeth, and Sister Urban manage to flee the house in an ambulance.
 As they drive away, an apparition of Jennifer looks down from an upstairs window.

 Cast

+Production

+Girls School Screamers was the debut feature directorial effort of Philadelphia based John P. Finnegan after previously producing television commercials and industrial films for Center City Video.
+Finnegan independently raised the film's $87,000 budget from family and friends and convinced a crew made up of recent NYU Film School graduates to work for deferred payment.
+Most of the film was shot in a mansion in Chestnut Hill, Philadelphia over a twenty-six day shoot under its original title of The Portrait.

 Release

+Four days after sending copies of the film to prospective distributors, Lloyd Kaufman of Troma Entertainment contacted Finnegan to acquire worldwide rights to the film and changed the title from The Portrait to Girls School Screamers.
 The film opened theatrically in New York City on May 23, 1986 and in Philadelphia on November 14, 1986.